frankTheTank72/signum-miner/README.md

 ### GUI helper

 For an optional graphical interface, run `miner_ui.py` with Python 3.
-This UI lets you edit `config.yaml`, start the miner and monitor its log output in one window.
+The UI lets you edit `config.yaml`, start or stop the miner and monitor its log output in a more user friendly window.

 ```bash
 python3 miner_ui.py